Expected perimeter and area of the convex hull of planar Brownian motion stopped upon exiting the unit disk: Star hull and topological hull

-This section provides details related to the simulation study that we conducted.
 In addition to the already mentioned convex and star hulls of the trajectory of planar Brownian motion stopped upon exiting the unit disk, we mention here a third type of hull, the so-called \emph{topological hull}.
-The topological hull of the trajectory (also known as the Brownian hull) is the union of the trace with all of the bounded connected components of its complement in the plane.
+The topological hull of the trajectory (also known as the Brownian hull) is the union of the trace with all of the bounded connected components of its complement in the plane (see Figure~\ref{fig:brownian-hulls}).
 The expected area of the topological hull of the standard planar Brownian bridge was computed exactly in \cite{Garban_Ferreras}, while that of planar Brownian motion run for unit time was investigated in \cite{star_hull}.
-We denote the topological hull of planar Brownian motion run until exiting the unit disk by $\mathcal{H}^{\mathrm{T}}_{\tau_{\bbD}}$.
-Lemma 2 of \cite{star_hull} implies that the three hulls in this paper satisfy the inclusion chain
+We denote the topological hull of planar Brownian motion run until exiting the unit disk by $\cH^{\mathrm{T}}_{\tau_{\bbD}}$.
+It is straightforward to see that the three hulls in this paper satisfy the inclusion chain

-See Figure \ref{fig:brownian-hulls} for illustrations of all three of these hulls drawn for the same trajectory.
+refer to \cite[Lemma 2]{star_hull} for a proof.
+See Figure \ref{fig:brownian-hulls} for illustrations of all three of these hulls drawn for the same planar Brownian motion trajectory.

+For completeness, we ran simulations for all three types of hulls mentioned.
 Depending on the particular type of hull, we adjusted some of the path simulation parameters to account for the computational demands of the hull algorithm.
-The summary of simulation results is shown in Table \ref{Table-different_hulls} together with any applicable bounds.